Dibaryon resonances and short-range $NN$ interaction: Modern status and structure of dibaryons

 \subsubsection{Dibaryon masses and nucleon resonance thresholds}

 Hadron and nuclear physics tell us that bound or resonance states generally appear near the thresholds.
-It seems true for the known dibaryon resonances as well (see also Ref.~\cite{Strak91}).
-Thus, the dibaryon states from the above isovector series $^1D_2$, $^3F_3$, $^1G_4$, etc., as well as two $P$-wave states $^3P_0$ and $^3P_2$ lie near the $N\Delta$ threshold (with account of the angular barrier for different $L$).
-Due to this fact and to the dominance of the $N\Delta$ molecular-like components in the above isovector states, they can be quite successfully interpreted as the $N\Delta$ threshold effects~\cite{Nisk20}.
-The $d^*(2380)$ state is located near the $\Delta\Delta$ threshold.
-The trivial $S$-wave states $^3S_1$ (deuteron) and $^1S_0$ (singlet deuteron) lie near the $NN$ threshold.
-Recently, two more dibaryon states near the $NN^*(1440)$ threshold have been found both in the WASA-at-COSY experiments on single- and double-pion production~\cite{Clem20} and theoretical calculations of $NN$ elastic scattering in $S$ waves~\cite{EPJA20}\footnote{The recent analysis suggests the dibaryon state found in the isoscalar single-pion production might be related predominantly to the $^1P_1$ rather than $^3S_1$ state~\cite{ClemPC}.
+It seems true for the known dibaryon resonances as well.
+As was pointed out in Ref.~\cite{Strak91}, there is a clustering effect for the isovector $^1D_2$, $^3F_3$, $^1G_4$, etc., states, as their masses are close to each other and to the $N\Delta$ threshold.
+Moreover, these states lie very close to the thresholds in the respective partial waves, when the orbital angular momentum is taken into account~\cite{Nisk20}.
+The $P$-wave states $^3P_0$ and $^3P_2$ found in Ref.~\cite{Komarov16} lie also near the $N\Delta$ threshold.
+At the same time, the isoscalar $d^*(2380)$ state is located rather close to the $\Delta\Delta$ threshold, while the ``trivial'' $S$-wave states $^3S_1$ (deuteron) and $^1S_0$ (singlet deuteron) lie near the $NN$ threshold.
+Recently, two more dibaryon states near the $NN^*(1440)$ threshold have been found both in the WASA-at-COSY experiments on single- and double-pion production and theoretical calculations of $NN$ elastic scattering in $S$ waves~\cite{EPJA20}\footnote{The recent analysis has shown the dibaryon state found in the isoscalar single-pion production to be related predominantly to the $^1P_1$ rather than $^3S_1$ state~\cite{Clem20}.
 This situation might be similar to that with several dibaryon states sitting on top of each other near the $N\Delta$ threshold.}.
-Besides that, three new isoscalar dibaryons have been found recently at ELPH (Tohoku, Japan)~\cite{Ishikawa19,Ishikawa21}.
-Two of them, located at 2.47 and 2.63 GeV, have been found in the double-pion photoproduction on the deuteron.
-The positions of these states correspond to the second and third nucleon resonance regions, respectively.
-Very recently, one more isoscalar resonance has been found by the same group in the $\gamma d \to d \eta$ reaction.
-This resonance with a mass of about 2.43 GeV and a narrow width of only 34 MeV lies near the $NN^*(1535)$ and $d\eta$ thresholds.
-A similar dibaryon state has been announced also by the ANKE-COSY Collaboration in $pn \to dX$ around the $d\eta$ threshold~\cite{Tsirkov19}.